ph00lt0/ph00lt0/README.md

 🎓 MSc in Information Security

-💼 Security Officer at a financial service company.
+💼 Security Officer at a financial service company

 🛑 Maintaining a [blocklist](https://ph00lt0.github.io/blocklist ) to stop ads, trackers, etc